Azure/communication-ui-library/packages/chat-component-bindings/review/chat-component-bindings.api.md

 import { ReactElement } from 'react';
 import * as reselect from 'reselect';
 import { SendBox } from '@internal/react-components';
-import { StatefulChatClient } from 'chat-stateful-client';
+import { StatefulChatClient } from '@internal/chat-stateful-client';
 import { TypingIndicator } from '@internal/react-components';
 import { TypingIndicatorReceivedEvent } from '@azure/communication-signaling';